deniskrut/Vehicle-Detection/README.md

 I've started with sizes `64x64`, `96x96`, `128x128`, `160x160`, `192x192`, `224x224` and `256x256` and overlap `0.5`.
 That produced good results, but it missed some smallest and largest cars.
 I was able to improve it by increasing horizontal overlap to `0.75` for smallest windows, and adding size `320x320`.
 However at that point execution time started to suffer - it could take two and a half hours to produce the project view.

 As a next step, I've tried to reduce number of window and overlaps to improve execution time.
 I've noticed that bigger windows needed smaller overlaps to perform well, and that I can also reduce number of different sizes without loosing detection quality.
+After this optimization, when combined with "lighter" feature extraction option described above, pipeline can produce couple of frames a second.

 Code for this procedure is located in the `find_cars_in_image` function, `file_cars_in_image.py` file.
 This function uses caching for SVM, Scaler and sliding windows to improve performance.
 On the first execution of the function I read SVM and scaler from files and generate sliding windows.
 In order to generate sliding windows I assign sizes, search areas and overlaps and supply it to `slide_window` function located in `helper_functions.py`.
 Here is what these parameters look like: